Bob Jenkins: Personal life, illness and death

 Jenkins was a colon cancer survivor and resided in the Indianapolis area.
-His wife Pam died from complications of brain cancer in Carmel, Indiana on October 25, 2012.
+His wife Pam died from complications of Primary peritoneal cancer in Carmel, Indiana on October 25, 2012.
 Jenkins revealed on February 16, 2021, that he himself had been diagnosed with brain cancer following a suspected stroke he suffered on December 25, 2020.
 In the interview, Jenkins stated "I had colon cancer in 1983 and I survived that, and with God's help and my beloved race fans, I'm gonna make it."
 Jenkins died of brain cancer on August 9, 2021, aged 73.

 Jenkins was an aficionado and collector of 1950s and 1960s music, with a collection of over 10,000 45 rpm vinyl records.

-Jenkins claimed to have attended every Indianapolis 500 dating back to 1960 - missing only twice (sixty races).
+Jenkins claimed to have attended every Indianapolis 500 from 1960 to 2021 - missing only twice (sixty races).
 He did not go in 1961; in 1965 he was instead on a high school senior trip (though he listened to the race on the radio).
-His last "500" was in 2021, attending only as a spectator, less than three months before his death.
+The 2020 race was his final race as public address announcer, one of a very small number of non-participants in attendance as the race was held behind closed doors due to the COVID-19 pandemic.
+His final "500" was in 2021, attending only as a spectator, less than three months before his death.